-Ranch style structures are usually one story or split-level, asymmetrical in plan with broad side gabled roofs and exposed rafters.
+Ranch style structures are usually one story or split-level, asymmetrical in plan (usually an "L" shape) with broad side gabled roofs and exposed rafters.
 Varying fenestration with picture windows are common.
 The Ranch house will often utilize an attached garage.
-Noteworthy variations of the Ranch Style are as follows:
+South Carthay in many ways is a showcase of proto-ranch houses, with a preponderance of sprawling, rustic single-story houses most of which closely adhere to the Spanish Colonial Revival style cannon.
+However, other early ranch houses in thsi neighborhood adapt style queues from Colonial Revival, Minimal Traditional and Moderne styles.